rexledesma/rexledesma.github.io/_posts/2020-12-31-an-anthology-of-recommendations.md

 ### Fiction

-- _The Soul is Not A Smithy_ by David Foster Wallace
+- _The Soul is Not a Smithy_ by David Foster Wallace
 - _The Castle_ by Franz Kafka
 - _Private Citizens_ by Tony Tulathimutte
 - _Forever Overhead_ by David Foster Wallace